4DimK/Prusa-MINI-bear-Z10-mod/README.md

 The goal of this mod is to make it compatible with the Original Prusa MINI(+) firmware, as to avoid the effort of maintaining a custom version.

-Although the printer works directly after the mod, few *quality of file* features implemented at firmware level, are not compatible.
-Mainly, the most important incompatible featuresa re the `load/unload` scripts.
-Currently I am looking for possible workarounds that can be automated.
+Although the printer works directly after the mod, few features implemented at firmware level, are not compatible.
+Mainly, the `load/unload` scripts from the Filament section of the MINI screen.

+Instead of using those, custom macros shall be used to perform load and unload filament actions.
+See [Print profiles](#Print-profiles) section.

 ## Print profiles

-`To do`
+`Under construction`

 ## License